 GO_REF:0000043 |

 Summary: IEA annotation based on UniProtKB keyword "Metal-binding" (zinc).
-HST2 contains a functional zinc cofactor.
+HST2 contains a functional zinc cofactor, but the specific zinc ion binding annotation is already present.

 Supporting Evidence: